snowyscorpio/React-Props-and-Components-Practice/README.md

 ## Notes

 - This project is designed to practice React fundamentals, focusing on props and reusable components.
-- The css isn't the main focuse of the tasks.
+- The css isn't the main focuse of the tasks that's why it's lacking of design.

 Have a great day ♡